matthewnevelos/SongScribe/README.md

 Transcribe piano song into MIDI and use music21 to convert it to sheet music for musicians to learn unknown pieces.

-**Visit the [Interactive Model](https://matthewnevelos.github.io/SongScribe/)**
+**Visit the [Interactive Model](https://matthewnevelos.github.io/SongScribe/)** It is highly recommended to use [small audio files](test_set/sheep/Sheep.wav) as the post to a web app is not as powerful.

 ## How to Create Environment